vphantom/vof/SPECIFICATION.md

 ### Namespaces: Variant, Enum, Record

-A project or API has a root namespace, i.e. `com/example`.
+A project or API has a root namespace, dot-delimited, i.e. `com.example`.

-Variant, Enum and Record types need unique namespaces in plural form for API consistency purposes, for example: `com/example/orders/lines`
+Variant, Enum and Record types need unique namespaces in singular form, for example: `com.example.order.line`

 <!-- advanced -->

 Identifiers within a namespace are strings (JSON) and unsigned integers starting from 0 (CBOR/Binary, similar to Protobuf).
 To avoid version conflicts, **identifiers must remain reserved forever when they are deprecated.**  Variants and Enums should have their first or all letters uppercase while record field names should begin with a lowercase letter.

 In CBOR/Binary, variants, enums and record fields are identified by a unique unsigned integer (similar to Protobuf), which should also be reserved forever.
 For a given context (for example, a company's HTTP API), encoders should maintain a global, namespaced symbol table.
-Applications calling encoder functions for these three types must provide a namespace (i.e. `com/example/order/line`) in which field names will be assigned integers starting from zero as they are first encountered.
+Applications calling encoder functions for these three types must provide a namespace (i.e. `com.example.order.line`) in which field names will be assigned integers starting from zero as they are first encountered.
 This table must be managed centrally and shared with other endpoints (much like Protobuf IDL `.proto` files must be shared among endpoints).

 Symbol tables are simple 7-bit ASCII files listing symbols in field order and are thus strictly append-only for each namespace, to preserve field IDs forever.